 - Wear a mask at all times on campus.
 You may remove your mask when seated at your workstation as long as a six feet distance can be maintained from others.

 Where can faculty and staff receive a COVID-19 test?

 Employees are able to receive COVID-19 tests on campus.
 Please view our website for location details.

 Do I still need to submit a COVID-19 test while I am on vacation?

 Employees will not have to submit a test while on vacation.
-Prior to returning to campus a COVID-19 test will be required.
+Employees returning from vacation must be tested on the first day they return to campus.

 What happens if I test positive for COVID-19?

 Stay home, complete the Hawk Check and wait for Occupational Health to contact you.
 If you do not hear from Occupational Health within a reasonable time, please contact the team at 973-655-5014.

 What happens if I fail to complete my weekly COVID-19 test?

 If an employee is required to obtain a weekly COVID-19 test and fails to do so, they will not be permitted to work and will be subject to discipline.